HandcartCactus/obsidian-remove-newlines/README.md

 ## What's New?
 ### 1.0.5
+- Refactors core code and introduces testing
+- fixes the remove blank lines function to work even with tables and tabbed text

+### 1.0.5
 - Added the ability to remove blank lines from the context menu and the command palette.

 ### 1.0.4